Frequently Asked Questions

 Full payment is requested with the application.
 Checks should be made payable to the Johns Hopkins University and must be in U.S. dollars drawn on a U.S. bank.
 Any bank charges incurred for processing will be charged to the registrant.
 Discover, MasterCard, Visa, and American Express payments are accepted.

 What Forms of Payment do you Accept at the Summer Institute (JHSPH)?

 We accept American Express, Visa, MasterCard, Discover, cash, personal and business checks, purchase orders/contract forms.

-Are Tuition/Housing Fees Payable on Arrival or Departure?
+Is Tuition Payable on Arrival or Departure?

 The balance of fees is requested with the application in order to expedite the registration procedure.
 All registrants should be prepared to provide full payment to the Graduate Summer Institute for any balance of their tuition in U.S. dollars before the start of classes.
 Participants financed by such organizations as the federal government, WHO, etc., should arrange with their agencies to provide supporting documents (purchase orders, training nomination forms, etc) along with submission of their applications.

 Are there any Extra Costs I Should be Aware of?

 There are no additional fees except for planned social events, for those participants interested in attending.
 Textbooks are not included in the Summer Institute charges.
 Students of the Data Analysis Workshops are able to purchase Stata software at a discounted student rate from the Stata Corp.

 I've Taken a Class(s) for Credit.
 When/How Can I Find Out My Grades?